 In the spirit of the core value of respect and invest, we put special focus on training.
-Programs such as Active Listening, Respectful and Productive Feedback, Unconscious Bias, and Juneteenth history support an open and inclusive culture.
+Programs such as Active Listening, Respectful and Productive Feedback, Unconscious Bias to Conscious Inclusion, and Juneteenth history support an open and inclusive culture.
 Courses also provide guidance through each life stage such as Better Sleep for Parents and Kids and Retirement Planning.

 Building connections across common interests

 Those with shared interests can connect through staff resource groups.
-These groups are as varied as our staff members, and include LGBTQ and allies, accessibility, diversity and inclusion, and STEM ambassadors.
+These groups are as varied as our staff members, and include LGBTQ+ staff, Black staff, accessibility, diversity and inclusion, and STEM ambassadors.
 We also support staff activities that celebrate multiple cultures and populations such as Chinese Spring Festival, Desi Utsav, International Women’s Day, and Black History Month.

 Reaching out to the community